BaptisteBdn/dotfiles/README.md

 # Dotfiles

-My dotfile repository containing everything needed for my i3 setup : i3-gaps, rounded corners and pywal themes !.
-I am currently using EndeavorOS (arch based) but it should work on other distro with minor modifications.
+My dotfile repository containing everything needed for my i3 setup : i3-gaps, rounded corners and pywal themes !
+I am currently using EndeavourOS (arch based) but it should work on other distro with minor modifications.

 ![Desktop gif](screenshots/overview.gif)